 The audio quality of the camera is also upgraded from Hero 7.
-In this camera, the front-facing mic is positioned much better to capture the audio in front of the camera more precisely.
+In this camera, the front-facing mic is positioned better to capture the audio in front of the camera more precisely.
 Another improvement is the addition of wind resistance features.

 This can annoy the user a lot if he takes Hero 8 for shooting underwater.
 This issue can be temporarily eliminated by using voice control – not underwater, of course.

 The camera uses a 1220 mAh lithium-ion battery.
 This battery is of slightly higher capacity than Hero 7 because Hero 8 requires more power to operate.
 The recording time for the camera is 70 minutes at 4K/30.

 Battery life can be stretched to 2 hours 20 minutes at 1080P, i.e., lower-resolution footage or TimeWrap videos.
 This battery life is not very appealing, and we highly recommend you keep an extra battery with you during your shoot.
 The charging time for this battery is 3 hours.

 You can directly send your shooting Full HD 1080p resolution.
 These shoots can directly be sent to Facebook, YouTube, or your favorite streaming platform.

 - Dimension: 2.61 x 1.91 x 1.12 in (66.3 x 48.6 x 28.4mm)

 - Widescreen Video Capture: Yes